robinbraemer/robinbraemer/README.md

 _I'm a full stack software and site reliability engineer with deep expertise in way too many technologies. <br>Let's turn challenges into streamlined systems!_

 ## Checkout main projects:
-- **https://cnap.tech: CNAP | Cloud Native Application Platform** A fully integrated, self-hosted platform for cloud native applications.
+- **https://cnap.tech: CNAP • Cloud Native Application Platform** A fully integrated, self-hosted platform for cloud native applications.
 Simplify app installs, enable team sharing, monetization, and private cloud creation.
 Ideal for developers, app users, and infra providers.
-- **https://minekube.com: Minekube Connect | The Ingress Tunnel for Minecraft Servers** A global gateway to a DDoS-protected Minecraft native Superproxy.
+- **https://minekube.com: Minekube Connect • The Ingress Tunnel for Minecraft Servers** A global gateway to a DDoS-protected Minecraft native Superproxy.
 A developer platform with public Anycast domains for localhost allowing admins to secure and scale servers/proxies to build durable Minecraft networks in any environment easily.

+## Side projects:
+- **https://hetzner-value-auctions.cnap.tech/about: Hetzner Value Auctions** • A better way to find the perfect server in Hetzner's Server-Bidding marketplace, powered by real performance metrics and intelligent filtering.
+- **https://gate.minekube.com: Gate** • An extensible, high-performance Minecraft proxy designed for scalability and flexibility.

 ## Experiences